TokTok/spec/spec.md

 ### Bucket Index

-The bucket index can be computed using the following function:
+The index of the bucket can be computed using the following function:
 `bucketIndex(baseKey, nodeKey) = 255 - log_2(distance(baseKey, nodeKey))`.
 This
-function is not defined when `baseKey == nodeKey`, meaning k-buckets will never contain a Node Info about the local node.
+function is not defined when `baseKey == nodeKey`, meaning k-buckets will never contain a Node Info about the base node.

 Thus, each k-bucket contains only Node Infos for whose keys the following
 holds: if node with key `nodeKey` is in k-bucket with index `n`, then `bucketIndex(baseKey, nodeKey) == n`.
+Thus, n'th k-bucket consists of nodes for which distance to the base node lies in range `[2^n, 2^(n+1) - 1]`.

 The bucket index can be efficiently computed by determining the first bit at which the two keys differ, starting from the most significant bit.
 So, if the